Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 **2. Reproducibility and Compatibility**

 Reproducibility is a cornerstone of any experiment, meaning that under the same conditions, others should be able to reproduce the same results.
 The command line provides a simple yet comprehensive way to document bioinformatics analysis protocols, unlike vague GUI instructions like “right-click this icon and select that option.”
-Moreover, software interfaces can vary across operating systems, but command-line tools are often cross-platform compatible, allowing you to run the same workflows on different systems (Linux, macOS, Windows) without worrying about platform-specific differences.
+Moreover, software interfaces can vary across operating systems, but command-line tools are often **cross-platform compatible**, allowing you to run the same workflows on different systems (Linux, macOS, Windows) without worrying about platform-specific differences.

 **3. Development, Maintenance, and Integration**